Covid 19 Coronavirus: SkyCity plans to shed another 700 staff

 • SkyCity shuts in Adelaide, three NZ properties remain open

-SkyCity Entertainment Group chief executive officer Graeme Stephens said the company had already restructured its management team and its salaried employee base.
+SkyCity chief executive officer Graeme Stephens said the company had already restructured its management team and its salaried employee base.

 "We will commence consultation on a proposal to reduce the number of rostered (waged) staff by around 700 to ensure our business is prepared to operate in the new environment."